NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 * ``fu, fv, cu, cv`` The first four intrinsic parameters described in the previous section.

-* ``u, v, and w_direction`` These lines allow an additional permutation of the axes of the camera coordinates.
+* ``u, v, w`` directions.
+These allow for additional permutations and flips of the axes of the camera coordinates.
 By default, the positive column direction aligns with x, the positive row direction aligns with y, and downward into the image aligns with z.

-  It is strongly suggested to not modify these directions, and they will be removed from the file in future versions of ASP.
-The camera rotation alone (below) should be sufficient.
+It is suggested to avoid adjusting these and modify the rotation matrix instead.

 * ``C`` The location of the camera center, usually in the geocentric coordinate system (GCC/ECEF).